Orbifolds and orbibundles in complex hyperbolic geometry: Orbibundles and the Euler number

 commutes, where $\mathrm{pr}_1([x,f])=[x]$. \end{itemize}

-Note that a fiber bundle in the sense of \cite[Chapter 8]{igl2} is a particular case of an orbibundle where the action of $\Gamma$ on $F$ is always trivial.
-If $F=\BB^2$, then we say $\zeta$ is a {\bf disc orbibundle}.
+Note that a fiber bundle in the sense of \cite[Chapter 8]{igl2} (when the base space is an orbifold) is the particular case of an orbibundle where $a(h,x)f$ always equals $f$.
+If $F=\BB^2$, then we say that $\zeta$ is a {\bf disc orbibundle}.

-\begin{rmk} Our definition was originally discovered studying examples in complex hyperbolic geometry and is heavily inspired by Audin's approach to Seifert manifolds \cite{audin}.
+\begin{rmk} Our definition was originally discovered by studying examples in complex hyperbolic geometry and is heavily inspired by Audin's approach to Seifert manifolds \cite{audin}.
 We later found out a similar definition in \cite[3.3 Orbibundles and Frobenius’ Theorem]{car} which does not use diffeology and assumes the total space to be an orbifold.
 Not requiring the total space to be an orbifold makes the description of a $G$-orbibundle (see Definition \ref{gorbibundle}) more natural.
 Moreover, the language of diffeological spaces simplifies the theory due to its good categorical properties (a highlight being the fact that the category has quotients). \end{rmk}